-With better understanding of the lymphatic system, researchers have discovered that the movement of the muscle pumps during exercise helps drain lymph out of the affected area and eventually into the bloodstream.
-From there, the kidneys remove excess fluid in the form of urine.
+With better understanding of the lymphatic system, researchers have discovered that the movement of muscles during exercise helps drain lymph out of the affected area and eventually into the bloodstream.

 Exercise classes - Some lymphedema treatment facilities provide exercise classes as part of their treatment program.
 Traditionally, these have been mild to moderate exercises with movement, stretch bands, and activities with exercise balls.

 Golf - Linda T. Miller, a Philadelphia-based physical therapist specializing in the treatment of lymphedema after breast cancer, actively encourages her patients to return to playing golf.
 Their enthusiasm has been contagious and she often joins them in playing.

 Nordic Walking – Without seeming like an intense level of effort, Nordic walking raises the heart rate and as a result, activates lymphatic circulation.
 It has a significant and positive impact on posture and balance and improves upper-body strength.